I wrote this story in 2008. Most of my predictions have not come true yet, but we're getting closer every day.

 “You have miscalculated, Liz.”
-He began to spin around—faster and faster.
+He began to spin around.

 She was barely able to hang on.
-If he was a low-end model like the ones who work at Walmart, she thought, there should be a power switch right about…here.
+If he was a low-end model, she thought, there should be a power switch right about…here.

 She clicked it.

-She shoved him in the back, and he tipped over and crashed to the floor.
+She kicked him hard in the torso, and he tipped over and crashed to the floor.

-“Oh, I’m sorry, honey.
-I didn’t know you were home.
+“Oh, I’m sorry, Honey.
+I didn’t know you were here.
 I thought you were spending the night in your new apartment.”

 Liz rolled over in bed.
-“Good morning, Mom.”
+“I thought I was too, Mom.”

-“Just go back to sleep, and I’ll leave you alone.
+“Well, just go back to sleep.
 I know you had a hectic first week on the job.
-You can tell me all about it later.”
+I’ll see you later.”
 She closed the door.

-What a nightmare, Liz thought.
+What a nightmare, thought Liz.
 Her dreams weren’t usually so vivid.
 Maybe it was all that Mexican food she ate for dinner.
-No—it must have been the three jumbo Margaritas.
-Normally, she only drank one.
+No—it must have been the three Margaritas.
+She normally stopped at one.

 She remembered feeling tipsy when she left the restaurant.
 It was a wonder she had been able to drive home safely.
-How careless of her.
 She would never get behind the wheel in that condition again.

-Liz sat up in bed and tried to visualize her drive home.
-But her memories were confusing.
-She pictured pulling out of the restaurant parking lot and getting on the highway.
+Liz tried to visualize her drive home.
+But what she saw confused her.
+She pictured leaving the restaurant and getting on the highway.
 But wait—she was going the wrong direction.
 Then she saw herself stop at the Federal POD.
-But that was just a dream, wasn’t it?
+But it was just a dream, wasn’t it?

 She tried to block the false memories and see herself driving to her parent’s house, and then walking into her old room and getting into bed.
 But no matter how hard she tried, she could not do it.

 Liz shook her head like an Etch-a-Sketch, hoping to erase what shouldn’t be there.
-It’s a scary thing when dreams seem more real than reality, she thought.
+It’s a scary thing when dreams seem more real than reality.

+She made herself take a deep breath and relax.
 None of it made sense.
 Maybe she just needed more rest.
-Yeah, that was probably it.
-She lay back down, pulled the covers over her head, and tried to turn off her mind.
+Yes, that was probably it.
+She lay back down, pulled the covers over her head and tried to turn off her mind.

 She was just beginning to doze off when she heard the screen on her bedroom wall come to life.